markelog/jar/README.md

 Some people have strong opinions about storages in browsers should be async-based, this api encapsulates all async-based api's under the hood, fallbacking on localStorage only if it really have to.

-Jar let you store diffrent kind of data – css, js, xml, html... etc. It will choose for you what storage type will fit more appropriate for diffrent data type.
-Or let you download and cache some files, like js, css or html for example.
+Jar let you store different kind of data – css, js, xml, html... etc. It will choose for you, what storage type will fit more appropriate for different data type.
+Or let you download, cache and execute some files, like js, css or html for example.
 </p>